hainayanda/Vellum/README.md

 .getResults()
 ```

-The code above will limit the results maximum just 10
+The code above will limit the results maximum of just 10

 You can even combine the query if you want: